 Her work has been exhibited at MCA Denver, the Museum of South Texas, the Nicolaysen Museum, Fotofest Houston, the Martin Museum at Baylor University, Museum of the Southwest, the Arlington Museum of Art, and other institutions.
-Petley has been featured in twenty-seven solo exhibitions and has completed numerous public commissions and installations.
+Petley has been featured in thirty solo exhibitions and has completed numerous public commissions and installations.
 She participated in PhotoIreland 2017 and is a Ucross Foundation Fellowship recipient.
-Awarded an NEA Rockefeller Foundation Grant, other residencies include the Mayer of Munich Architectural Art Glass studio in Germany and Platteforum Denver.
+Awarded an NEA Rockefeller Foundation Grant, other residencies include the Mayer of Munich Glass studio in Germany and Platteforum Denver.

 Born in New York, Kate lives and works near Boulder, Colorado.